 The vulnerability human, and for us it makes a powerful difference to robots (at least for the moment).
 A few days ago I read a fantastic text published in Fast Company by Chris Litster, CEO of Buildium, a platform to help property managers streamline their businesses..

-I'm not going to translate the article, but I am going to try to extract some lessons on management.
+I'm not going to translate the article, but I am going to try to extract some lessons on Personal Branding.
 If you have little time, I invite you to see this summary a minute (in Spanish):

 - Promotion to CEO